luckasRanarison/tree-sitter-icelang/README.md

 tree-sitter generate
 ```

-# Nvim-treesitter
+## Neovim

-To use it with [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter/) put the following code in your nvim-treesitter configuration:
+To use it in Neovim, you have install the parser manually by adding the following code in your [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter/) configuration, and run `:TSInstall icelang`.

 ```lua
 local parser_config = require("nvim-treesitter.parsers").get_parser_configs()